nguyetha79/Twitter-Hate-Speech-Detection/README.md

 - Above all, the task of model building cannot be finished without machine learning libraries.
 We will use several modules and classes from the `scikit-learn` library.

-    - `CountVectorizer`: convert a given text into a vector based on the number of times each word appears across the entire text.
+    - `CountVectorizer`: converts a given text into a vector based on the number of times each word appears across the entire text.

-    - `train_test_split`: split a dataset into training and testing subsets.
+    - `train_test_split`: splits a dataset into training and testing subsets.

-    - `cross_validate`: estimate the performance of machine learning models.
+    - `cross_validate`: estimates the performance of machine learning models.

    - `DecisionTreeClassifier`: an algorithm for building decision tree-based classification models.

-   - `accuracy_score`: compute the accuracy of classification models.
+   - `accuracy_score`: computes the accuracy of classification models.

    - `classification_report`: a text report that includes precision, recall, F1-score